sighupio/furyctl/README.md

 Upgrading a cluster is a process that can be divided into two steps: upgrading the fury version and running the migrations (if present).

-The first step consists in bringing the cluster up to date with the latest version of the Kubernetes Fury Distribution.
+The first step consists in bringing the cluster up to date with the latest version of the SIGHUP Distribution.
 This is done by:

 1. Identifying the target version to which upgrade to with: